What Happens if You Default on a Student Loan? Options and Consequences

 Some borrowers fall into default because they didn’t know what payment plans were available, or they misunderstood the consequences of late payments.
 Be sure to read our list of the top 10 student loan mistakes to avoid so you don’t fall into the same traps.

 And defaults are rising again as repayment resumes after COVID-related pauses.
-The federal government has started to resume collections, including garnishments and tax refund offsets, for borrowers who remain in default.
-The U.S. Department of Education recently announced that collections would resume in stages, as noted in this press release.
+Collections, including garnishments and tax refund offsets, have restarted in phases.
+The U.S. Department of Education outlined this approach in a recent press release.

 Don’t Count on Forgiveness to Save You